 Family and friends can not only help you with money but also with furniture and trade skills!

 Ask them if they have any furniture they don’t need and if it might be useful to you take it off their hands.
-At the same time if someone you know is an electrician, decorator, plumber etc and you need some work doing, ask them if they’d be willing to do it for a cut price.
+At the same time if someone you know is an electrician, decorator, plumber, etc. and you need some work doing, ask them if they’d be willing to do it for a cut price.
+You may also consider hiring this residential or commercial electrical contractor who can provide competitive and affordable prices on their electrical services.

 The possibilities with this are endless so be sure to utilize your family & friends list as best you can.